Buying real estate in the Philippines?

 Which "premium" neighborhoods open up at $500k in The Philippines in 2026?

-At the $500,000 (29.5 million peso) price point in The Philippines, premium neighborhoods that open up include BGC (Bonifacio Global City) in Taguig, Makati CBD and Salcedo Village, Rockwell Center in Makati, Ortigas Center proper in Pasig and Mandaluyong, Banilad and Cebu Business Park in Cebu City, and the Lanang premium corridor in Davao City.
+At $500,000 (about 29.5 million pesos) in The Philippines, the premium neighborhoods that open up include BGC (Bonifacio Global City) in Taguig, Makati CBD, Rockwell Center in Makati, Ortigas Center proper in Pasig, Banilad and Cebu Business Park in Cebu City, and the Lanang premium corridor in Davao City.

 What counts as "luxury" in The Philippines in 2026?